Next: Libraries, Previous: Bug Report Address, Up: Sources

 Should names of persons, cities, locations etc. be marked for translation or not?
 People who only know languages that can be written with Latin letters (English, Spanish, French, German, etc.) are tempted to say “no”, because names usually do not change when transported between these languages.
 However, in general when translating from one script to another, names are translated too, usually phonetically or by transliteration.
 For example, Russian or Greek names are converted to the Latin alphabet when being translated to English, and English or French names are converted to the Katakana script when being translated to Japanese.
 This is necessary because the speakers of the target language in general cannot read the script the name is originally written in.

 As a programmer, you should therefore make sure that names are marked for translation, with a special comment telling the translators that it is a proper name and how to pronounce it.
-Like this:
+In its simple form, it looks like this:

 printf (_("Written by %s.\n"),